-As at December 31, 2023, Canadian AMR per suite was \$1,674, an increase of 5.4% compared to December 31, 2022.
-Sequentially, Canadian AMR at December 31, 2023, increased by 1.1%, compared to \$1,655 as at September 30, 2023.
+As at December 31, 2024, Canadian AMR per suite was \$1,772, an increase of 5.9% compared to December 31, 2023.
+Sequentially, Canadian AMR at December 31, 2024 increased by 1.0%, compared to \$1,754 at September 30, 2024.

-Effective January 1, 2023, the Ontario guideline rental rate increase is 2.5% (2022 - 1.2%), which has contributed to a higher rental rate growth than in previous years.
+Effective January 1, 2024, the Ontario guideline rental rate increase is 2.5% (2023 - 2.5%).
 The REIT also experienced rental rate growth from above-guideline increases ("AGI") at several properties upon the completion of capital projects as well as rental rate increases on suite turnover.
 In addition, within the Ontario portfolio, the REIT has filed AGI applications relating to eligible capital repairs, providing the ability to increase rents upon approval from the Landlord and Tenant Board.

-The REIT continued to experience steady demand, particularly towards the end of last year and during 2023, which allowed the REIT to increase rents from below market rates as suites turned over.
-During the year ended December 31, 2023, the REIT's Canadian portfolio turned over 596 suites, or 11.3% of total suites and achieved AMR growth of 23.1% on suite turnover.
-Overall, Canadian turnover is lower compared to 19.0% achieved during the year ended December 31, 2022.
+The REIT continued to experience steady demand, which allowed the REIT to increase rents from below market rates as suites turned over.
+During the year ended December 31, 2024, the REIT's Canadian portfolio turned over 547 suites, or 10.3% of total suites, and achieved AMR growth of 23.1% on suite turnover.
+Overall, Canadian turnover was lower compared to 11.3% achieved during the year ended December 31, 2023.

-As at December 31, 2023, AMR at the REIT's single property in Edmonton, Alberta, increased by 4.4% compared to December 31, 2022.
-Improved occupancy has allowed the REIT to increase rental rates.
-The Edmonton market is experiencing a recovery as economic conditions improve, and as new rental inventory is absorbed.
+As at December 31, 2024, AMR at the REIT's single property in Edmonton, Alberta, increased by 7.4% compared to December 31, 2023.
+The property typically has increased turnover during the summer months as a high proportion of tenants attend nearby universities, which has allowed the REIT to increase rental rates.
+Over the past year the Edmonton market experienced a recovery as economic conditions improved.
+There are no restrictions regarding annual rent increases in Alberta, which provides flexibility to increase rent with increased demand.